The Imitation Game: Plot

-In 1951, two policemen, Nock and Staehl, investigate the mathematician Alan Turing after an apparent break-in at his home.
-During his interrogation by Nock, Turing tells of his time working at Bletchley Park during the Second World War.
+In 1951, mathematician Alan Turing is questioned by police after an apparent home break-in, and he talks of his work at Bletchley Park during WWII.

-In 1928, the young Turing is unhappy and bullied at boarding school.
-He develops a friendship with Christopher Morcom, who sparks his interest in cryptography.
-Turing develops romantic feelings for him, but Christopher soon dies from tuberculosis.
+In 1928, Turing, constantly bullied at boarding school, befriends Christopher Morcom, who sparks his interest in cryptography.
+Turing's romantic interest is frustrated when Christopher dies of tuberculosis.

-When Britain declares war on Germany in 1939, Turing travels to Bletchley Park.
-Under the direction of Commander Alastair Denniston, he joins the cryptography team of Hugh Alexander, John Cairncross, Peter Hilton, Keith Furman, and Charles Richards.
-The team is trying to analyze the Enigma machine, which the Nazis use to send coded messages.
+When Britain declares war on Germany in 1939, Turing is an established mathematician.
+He joins the cryptography team of Hugh Alexander, John Cairncross, Peter Hilton, Keith Furman, and Charles Richards in Bletchley Park, directed by Commander Alastair Denniston.
+Their main employment is analysis of the Enigma machine the Wehrmacht uses to send coded messages.
+Difficult to work with, and believing his colleagues to be inferior, Turing works alone to design a deciphering machine.
+When Denniston refuses to fund the £100,000 construction cost, Turing contacts Prime Minister Winston Churchill who appoints him as team leader and provides the funds.
+Turing then fires Furman and Richards and places a difficult crossword in newspapers as a test to find replacements.

-Turing is difficult to work with, and considers his colleagues inferior; he works alone to design a machine to decipher Enigma messages.
-After Denniston refuses to fund the construction of the machine, Turing writes to Prime Minister Winston Churchill, who puts Turing in charge of the team and funds the machine.
-Turing fires Furman and Richards and places a difficult crossword in newspapers to find replacements.
-Joan Clarke, a Cambridge graduate, passes Turing's test but her parents will not allow her to work with the male cryptographers.
-Turing arranges for her to live and work with the female clerks who intercept the messages and shares his plans with her.
-With Clarke's help, Turing warms to the other colleagues, who begin to respect him.
+Cambridge graduate Joan Clarke passes Turing's test but her family refuses her permission to work with the male cryptographers.
+Turing arranges for her to live and work with the women who intercept the messages, and shares his plans with her.
+Clarke helps Turing warm to the others, who begin to respect him.
+Turing's machine is constructed but cannot determine the Enigma encryption settings quickly enough; as the Germans reset them each day.
+Denniston orders it destroyed and Turing fired, and the other cryptographers threaten to leave.
+When Clarke plans to quit because of her parents, Turing proposes, which she accepts.
+During their engagement party, Turing confirms his homosexuality to Cairncross, who advises him to keep it a secret.

-Turing's machine, which he names Christopher, is constructed, but cannot determine the Enigma encryption settings quickly enough; the Germans reset them each day.
-Denniston orders it to be destroyed and Turing fired, but the other cryptographers threaten to leave if Turing goes.
-After Clarke plans to leave on the wishes of her parents, Turing proposes marriage, which she accepts.
-During their reception, Turing confirms his homosexuality to Cairncross, who warns him to keep it secret.
-After overhearing a conversation with a female clerk about messages she receives from the same German coder, Turing has an epiphany, realising he can program the machine to decode words he already knows exist in certain messages.
-One German coder always opens his first message with a standard plaintext German script.
-That reveals enough of the day's Enigma code that Christopher can quickly decode all the day's messages.
-After he recalibrates the machine, it quickly decodes a message and the cryptographers celebrate.
-They learn a convoy is about to be attacked, but Turing realises that if they suddenly reroute the convoy and attack the U-boats, the Germans will realize Enigma is compromised and change the machinery.
-Therefore, the team at Bletchley Park cannot act on every decoded message.
-Turing creates a statistical model to indicate which warnings to send to maximize destruction and minimize discovery.
+Overhearing a clerk talking about messages received from the same German coder, Turing has an epiphany: he can program the machine to decode words he knows exist in certain messages.
+The theory is proven correct when the German coder consistently opens messages with a standard plaintext German script, which reveals enough of the daily Enigma code to permit decoding of that day's messages.
+The cryptographers celebrate this breakthrough.
+Discovering through decoded intercepts that a convoy is in danger of a German attack, Turing fears a sudden response will notify the Germans that Enigma is compromised and change it.
+The team concludes they cannot act on every decoded message, and they issue no warning about the attack on the convoy, even though Peter, whose brother is serving in the convoy, begs them.
+Turing creates a statistical model to select which intelligence to act on, to maximize effect on the enemy while minimizing the risk of German suspicion.